speechbrain/speechbrain/docs/README.md

 ### Contributor guidelines for tutorials

+The `docs/tutorials` directory exclusively contains tutorials in Jupyter Notebook format.
+These tutorials are integrated into the doc semi-automatically.
+You should ensure that the following steps are respected so that they render correctly and so that we can keep consistent quality.

 - Create your new notebook, preferably with the same structure as existing tutorials.
 - Add your notebook to the relevant category `.rst`, paying attention to keep the same structure and appearance as existing tutorials.
   - (Create a category if _really_ necessary, but this bloats the table of contents/sidebar.)